xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 # Introduction

-This is the `await-tx` installment of the xtdb tutorial.
+This is the `await-tx` instalment of the xtdb tutorial.

 ## Setup